Kim Kardashian testifies about being bound and held at gunpoint during Paris robbery

 Earlier in the trial, Harouche recalled hearing Kardashian scream from upstairs: “‘I need to live.’
 That is what she kept on saying, ‘Take everything.
 I need to live.’”

 Harouche locked herself in a bathroom and texted Kardashian’s sister and bodyguard: “Something is very wrong.”
-Later, she heard Kardashian hopping down the stairs, her ankles still bound.
-“She was beside herself,” Harouche said.
+Later, when she saw her friend she described how "(Kim) was beside herself,” Harouche said.
 “She just was screaming.”

 Judge David De Pas asked whether Kardashian had made herself a target by posting images of herself with “jewels of great value.”
 Harouche rejected the premise.
 “Just because a woman wears jewelry, that doesn’t make her a target,” she said.
 “That’s like saying that because a woman wears a short skirt that she deserves to be raped.”